frankframework/frank-manual/docs/source/searchHelpIndex/searchHelpIndex.rst

 If you want to find something, please use this search field.

-WeAreFrank! discovered that some search words did not produce the desired result.
+Some search words do not produce the desired result.
 These words are added here, with a reference to the proper section of this manual.

 * :ref:`errorstorage <managingProcessedMessagesError>`.
 * :ref:`errorstore <managingProcessedMessagesError>`.